 Ezra Taft Benson

-Ramadan in 2022 begins on 3rd April.
+Ramadan in 2023 begins soon.
 Celebrate the festivities of the holy month by showing love, care, and mercy towards each other.
 Engage in good deeds and make the most out of this blissful month.
 Don’t forget to follow the accurate Ramadan timings.